 SYNTAX: contactphone <rfc3966 Global Number>

 The CAA contactphone property takes a phone number as its parameter.
 The entire parameter value MUST be a valid Global Number as defined in RFC 3966, Section 5.1.4, or it cannot be used.
-Global Numbers MUST have a preceding + and a country code and MAY contain visual separators.
+Global Numbers MUST have a preceding + and a country code and MAY contain spaces as visual separators.

 The following is an example where the holder of the domain specified the contact property using a phone number.

-DNS Zone $ORIGIN example.com .
-CAA 0 contactphone "+1 (555) 123-4567"
+$ORIGIN example.com .
+CAA 0 contactphone "+1 555 123 4567"

 The contactphone property MAY be critical if the domain owner does not want CAs who do not understand it to issue certificates for the domain.